onetonfoot/Plumber/README.md

 ```

-You can reference the output with a underscore:
+You can reference the output with an underscore:

 ```julia
 x = 10